dustinpfister/blog_posts/_posts/threejs-directional-light.md

 ### Know a thing or two about materials

-It is required to know that not all materials will respond to light sources.
-For example mesh material options such as the [mesh basic material](/2018/05/05/threejs-basic-material/), and the [mesh normal material](/2021/06/23/threejs-normal-material/) just to name a few that are not going to work with light.
+Not all materials will respond to light sources, for example mesh material options such as the [mesh basic material](/2018/05/05/threejs-basic-material/), and the [mesh normal material](/2021/06/23/threejs-normal-material/) just to name a few.
 When I work with light I often go with the [standard material](/2021/04/27/threejs-standard-material/), but there are some additional options such as the [Lambert material](/2018/04/08/threejs-lambert-material/) and the [Phong material](/2022/12/29/threejs-phong-material/) that one should also take into account.

 Light is also a major thing to be aware of when it comes to getting into writing custom GLSL shaders with the [shader material](/2023/01/13/threejs-shader-material/) as well.
 Getting into every little detail with this would of course be way off topic though so there is checking out one or more of these materials or starting out with some kind of [main post on the subject of materials](/2018/04/30/threejs-materials/) if you feel as though you may need to research more on them first.

 ### The Vector3 class, and the object3d position property